Germain Casse: Deputy (1876–89)

 In the 1876 elections Casse could not run for election for Guadeloupe and chose to run in Paris, first for the 12th arrondissement and then, with the support of the newspaper La République française, in the 14th arrondissement.

 He was elected on the second ballot on 5 March 1876 by 7,651 out of 9,465 votes.

 He was among the 363 left-wing deputies who refused their vote of confidence in the ministry of Albert de Broglie after the 16 May 1877 crisis.

 Casse was reelected on 14 October 1877 by 9,007 votes out of 11,403.

 He became a supporter of Léon Gambetta.

 He voted for full amnesty of the Communards, but distanced himself from the extreme left.

 Casse was reelected for the 14th arrondissement on 21 August 1881 by 7,685 votes out of 13,656 and joined the Radical Left group, although he generally voted with the moderates.

-He supported the Gambetta ministry, and voted to gve the Ferry ministry the funds requested for the Tonkin Campaign.
+He supported the Gambetta ministry, and voted to give the Ferry ministry the funds requested for the Tonkin Campaign.

 At this time he began to dabble in financial affairs.

 Casse was reelected on 18 October 1885, holding office until 14 October 1889, sitting with the Republican Union group.

 He supported the various Left ministries.

 He gained some publicity when an artist, Jean Baffier, assaulted him with a sword cane but only inflicted a minor wound.

 Baffier said he wanted to punish Casse as a deputy who had betrayed his mandate.

 The attack was puzzling because by now Casse was a genial supporter of the Opportunist Republicans who liked to indulge in the good life.

 At the trial Casse asked the jury to be lenient, and his assailant was acquitted.

 Casse voted for reinstatement of the single-member ballot, against indefinite postponement of the revision of the constitution, for prosecution of three members of the far-right Ligue des Patriotes, against the draft Lisbonne law restricting the freedom of the press and for the prosecution of General Boulanger.